AnikaErceg/select-slider/notes.md

 - Tab support (W3 requirement)

-Let use tab to the wrapper element, but don't let user in to avoid user having to tab who knows how many times to get out of the slider.

-Instead, when tab focus is detected on input, display two new buttons bellow the wrapper that user can use to navigate to element they desire
+User tabs into the element, presses enter
+Then tabs again into the element
+And can use arrow keys to go left and right

 - color configuration